 Job Title and Responsibilities

 I joined Staffordshire University as a Lecturer in Psychology in January 2018.
 Prior to this I worked as a Lecturer (2016-2017) and Teaching Fellow at Keele University (2014-2016, 2017-2018).
-I completed both my BSc Psychology undergraduate degree and MSc in Psychology of Health and Well-being at Keele, and completed my PhD at Keele University in 2015.
+I completed my BSc Psychology undergraduate degree and MSc in Psychology of Health and Wellbeing at Keele, and then went on to complete my PhD in 2015.
 My PhD (entitled Making sense of sunbed tanning: A social representations approach) was supervised by Dr Alex Lamont and Professor Michael Murray and examined by Professor Sarah Grogan and Professor Helene Joffe.
 In 2016, I was awarded the Postgraduate Certificate in Teaching and Learning in Higher Education from Keele University and am now a Fellow of the Higher Education Academy.
-Alongside my PhD, I worked as a Research Assistant on a research project exploring the knowledge and attitudes of mothers in Staffordshire towards cervical screening and the Human Papilloma Virus (HPV) vaccination.
-I am a chartered member of the British Psychological Society (BPS) and I also sit on the editorial board for the Qualitative Methods in Psychology (QMIP) section of the BPS.
+Alongside my PhD, I worked as a Research Assistant on a project exploring the knowledge and attitudes of mothers in Staffordshire towards cervical screening and the Human Papilloma Virus (HPV) vaccination.
+I am a chartered member of the British Psychological Society (BPS) and I’m also a member of the editorial board for the BPS Qualitative Methods in Psychology (QMiP) Bulletin.

 PG Certificate in Teaching and Learning in Higher Education, Keele University, 2016

 PhD (Thesis - Making sense of sunbed tanning: A social representations approach) completed in 2015 and awarded by Keele University in 2016

 MSc in Psychology of Health and Well-being, Keele University, 2011

 BSc (Dual Honours) Psychology and Criminology, Keele University, 2007